xcompact3d/Incompact3d/README.md

     sudo apt install gfortran libopenmpi-dev

 #### Fedora/RHEL/CentOS

-On RHEL/CentOS 6 systems, the default compiler (`gcc` 4.4) is too old to build Incompact3d.
+On RHEL/CentOS 6 systems:

     sudo dnf install gcc-gfortran

-Install or contact your systems administrator to install a more recent version of `gcc`.

 ### OS X

 You need to have the current Xcode command line utilities installed: run `xcode-select --install` in the terminal.
 You will need to rerun this terminal command after each OS X update, otherwise you may run into errors involving missing libraries or headers.
 You will also need a 64-bit gfortran to compile the code.
 The gfortran-4.7 (and newer) compilers in Brew, Fink, and MacPorts work for building Incompact3d.
 On current systems, we recommend that you install the command line tools as described above.
 Older systems do not have a separate command line tools package from Apple, and will require a full Xcode install.
 On these, you will need at least Xcode 4.3.3.
 In Xcode prior to v5.0, you can alternatively go to Preferences -> Downloads and select the Command Line Utilities.

-### External FFT libraries

-* To use external shared FFT libraries not in the system library search path, set `USE` and `LDFLAGS=-Wl,-rpath,/path/to/dir/contains/` in `Makefile`.

-#### FFTW

 ### Intel compilers and Math Kernel Library (MKL)

-To build Incompact3d using the Intel compilers, and link against the [MKL] FFTW libraries, first make sure you have a recent version of the Intel Parallel Studio XE Cluster Edition (version 15 or later).
+To build Incompact3d using the Intel compilers, and link the [MKL] FFTW libraries, first make sure you have a recent version of the Intel Parallel Studio XE Cluster Edition (version 15 or later).
 Qualified students, classroom educators and open-source contributors can obtain a license and download the latest version on https://software.intel.com/en-us/parallel-studio-xe/choose-download/student-linux-fortran

 After installation, for a 64-bit architecture, the environment should be set up as follows:

     # bash
     source /path/to/intel/bin/compilervars.sh intel64

 You also need to activate the shared memory copy [LMT mechanism](https://software.intel.com/en-us/mpi-developer-reference-linux-shared-memory-control)

     export I_MPI_SHM_LMT=shm

 The code is compiled with the mpiifort command and the appropriate flags are set in the `Makefile` file.
-If you with to compile the code with Intel
+If you eish to compile the code with Intel Compiler use:

       LCL = local# local,lad,sdu,archer
       IVER = 17# 15,16,17,18
       CMP = intel
       FFT = mkl

- If you have a not-standard installation the supercomputer you're using, you have to edit and create a flag manually.
+ If you have a non-standard installation the supercomputer you're using, you have to edit and create a custom flag.

-## Source Code Organization

-The code is organized as follows:

-    src/           source for Incompact3d core
-    data/          3d binary files
-    out/           2d planes and statistics

 ## GitHub Configuration

-To add you SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just copy the contents of the id_rsa.pub file to your clipboard, go to Personal settings and add a new SSH key
+To add you SSH key to your GitHub account please follow the steps https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ or just copy the content of the id_rsa.pub file to your clipboard, go to Personal settings and add a new SSH key:

     cat ~/.ssh/id_rsa.pub